Grand Duchess Maria Nikolaevna of Russia: Early life

 Maria was born on 26 June 1899.
-She was the third child and daughter of Emperor Nicholas II and Empress Alexandra.
+She was the middle child and third daughter of Emperor Nicholas II and Empress Alexandra.
 She weighed 4.5 kg at birth.
 The birth of a third daughter led to widespread disappointment in Russia.
 Grand Duke Konstantin Konstantinovich, Nicholas' cousin, wrote, "And so there's no Heir.
 The whole of Russia will be disappointed by this news."
 Victoria, Queen of the United Kingdom, Alexandra's grandmother and Maria's great-grandmother, wrote, "I regret the third girl for the country.
 I know that an heir would be more welcome than a daughter."
 Nicholas insisted that he was happy with Maria's birth, and he told Alexandra "I dare complain the least, having such happiness on earth, having a treasure like you my beloved Alix, and already the three little cherubs."

 As a toddler, little Maria once escaped from her bath and ran naked up and down the palace corridor while her distracted Irish nurse, Margaretta Eagar, who loved politics, discussed the Dreyfus Affair with a friend.
 "Fortunately, I arrived just at that moment, picked her up and carried her back to Miss Eagar, who was still talking about Dreyfus," recalled her aunt Grand Duchess Olga Alexandrovna of Russia.

 Maria's siblings were Grand Duchess Olga of Russia, Grand Duchess Tatiana of Russia, Grand Duchess Anastasia of Russia, and Tsarevich Alexei of Russia.
 Maria's Russian title (Velikaya Knyazhna Великая Княжна) is most precisely translated as "Grand Princess", meaning that Maria, as an "Imperial Highness" was higher in rank than other Princesses in Europe who were "Royal Highnesses".
 "Grand Duchess" is the most widely used English translation of the title.
 However, in keeping with her parents' desire to raise Maria and her siblings simply, even servants addressed the Grand Duchess by her first name and patronym, Maria Nikolaevna.
 She was also called by the French version of her name, "Marie", or by the Russian nicknames "Masha" or "Mashka".

 Maria and her younger sister, Anastasia, were known within the family as "The Little Pair".
 The two girls shared a room, often wore variations of the same dress, and spent much of their time together.
 Their older sisters, Olga and Tatiana, also shared a room and were known as "The Big Pair".
 The four girls sometimes signed letters using the nickname OTMA, which was derived from the first letters of their first names.

 Maria and Anastasia were dressed similarly for special occasions, when they wore variations of the same dress.
 She tended to be dominated by her enthusiastic and energetic younger sister.
 When Anastasia tripped people who walked by, teased others or caused a scene with her dramatics, Maria always tried to apologize, though she could never stop her younger sister.
 Her mother's friend Lili Dehn said that while Maria was not as lively as her three sisters, she knew her own mind.